Pegoku/freecad-wakatime/README.md

 # Freecad-wakatime
-A simple freecad wakatime extension
+A simple FreeCad wakatime extension

 ## What is WakaTime?
-WakaTime is an open-source time tracking tool.
+[WakaTime](https://wakatime.com/) is an open-source time tracking tool.
 It provides insights into how much time you spend on different projects, languages, and files.

-## What is freecad-wakatime?
+## What is FreeCad-wakatime?
-The `freecad-wakatime` extension integrates WakaTime with FreeCAD, allowing you to track the time you spend working on your FreeCAD projects.
+The `FreeCad-wakatime` extension integrates WakaTime with FreeCAD, allowing you to track the time you spend working on your FreeCAD projects.
 This extension logs your activity and sends it to your WakaTime account, where you can view detailed reports and analytics.

 ## Installation